Posted on 16 Comments

 Such batteries are already very light and there is no need to give up the performance of a digital servo for the better energy efficiency of an analog one.

-For a new round, they swap it for a fresh, fully charged one and continue.
+For a new round, swap it for a fresh, fully charged one and continue.

-On the opposite, analog servos are simply cheaper.
+On the opposite end, analog servos are simply cheaper.

-If you are building a 1-meter balsa DLG from a $90 KIT, that’s insane to invest $120+ into a reliable metal gear digital servo…
+If you are building a 1-meter balsa DLG from a $90 KIT, it’s insane to invest $120+ into a digital servo…

 Would you agree?

-So you can go with some budget analog servos that will bring you an enormous amount of hours in the air with your favorite glider.
+So you can go with some budget analog servos that will provide a decent flight time with your favorite glider.

 The build quality of the entire model, not the servo itself, can influence the model’s performance massively.